Materials Chemistry for Environmental Applications

 - Suggesting possible new material concepts to mitigate climate change and environmental pollution

-You will give presentation in class, and act as an opponent for other groups.
+You will give a presentation in class, and act as an opponent for other groups.

-- Part 1, Theory 4 ECTS (assessed by graded written examination)
+- Part 1: Theory - assessed by graded written examination (A-F grades)

-Lecture handouts, reading materials, instructions for laboratory exercises (electronic format).
+Lecture handouts, reading material provided by teachers and instructions for laboratory exercises (electronic format).

 Meet our teachers